 Unregister from Spokeo

 In order to opt-out of Spokeo you first need to find your profile.
 You can do this from the Spokeo home page.
-Type your name into the search bar and click search.
+Go to the bottom of the page where it says “Do Not Sell My Info” or type your name into the search bar and click search.
 Once you have found your profile go ahead and click on it.
 This will bring you to your profile page.
 Grab your profile URL from the top of the web address bar and then input this into the opt-out form here.
 At this point also provide your burner email (don’t use your real one) and click the “remove this listing” button.

 Now check your account for the confirmation.
 Follow the link in the confirmation email to verify the opt-out.
 Once the process is complete (2-3 days) you should get another email.
 If the listing is still there after three days contact their customer service directly here using the same profile URL that was originally inputted in the opt-out form.